faern/rng-cli/README.md

 # rng - A random number generator CLI tool.

 Contains a number of (pseudo) random number generator algorithms.
-Given one of these it prints an infinite stream of bytes generated from that algorithm to stdout.
+Given one of these it writes an infinite stream of bytes generated from that algorithm to stdout.

-In unix terms it can basically be viewed as the equivalent of `cat /dev/urandom` but with a selection of different (mostly user-space) PRNG algorithms to choose from.
+In unix terms it can be viewed as the equivalent of `cat /dev/urandom` but with a selection of different (mostly user-space) PRNG algorithms to choose from.
+This is usually way faster than `/dev/urandom` but can also provide lower entropy output, depending on which algorithm is chosen.

-This tool is basically a CLI frontend for the awesome `rand` crate.
+This tool is more or less a CLI frontend for the awesome `rand` crate.

 # How to use

-This tool is very simple and have very few arguments:
 ```
-rng [--seed <seed>] [<algorithm>]
+rng [--seed <seed>] [--max threads] [--verbose] [<algorithm>]
 ```

 If no arguments are given it uses the default algorithm and seeds it from the operating system.